 our payers and the communities we serve

-- Helps every worker at UMHS, clinician and non-clinician
+- Helps every worker at Michigan Medicine, clinician and non-clinician

 alike, continuously search for ways to make our work easier,